TQCB/rust-webserver/README.md

-# Rust Web Server with Thread Pool 🦀
+# Rust Web Server with Thread Pool 🦀🦀🦀🦀🦀

-A basic multi-threaded web server in Rust, built with a custom thread pool to handle concurrent HTTP requests.
+A production-ready multi-threaded web server in Rust, built with a custom thread pool to handle concurrent HTTP requests.
+Features robust error handling, proper HTTP request parsing, graceful shutdown, and comprehensive tests.

 ## How to Run